Top 3 Most Powerful Differences Between snRNAs and snoRNAs

 snoRNAs (Small Nucleolar RNAs): snoRNAs are a class of small RNA molecules primarily located in the nucleolus, a subnuclear organelle.
 They play roles in the modification and processing of ribosomal RNA (rRNA) and small nuclear RNA (snRNA) molecules.

-2. What are the primary functions of snRNAs and snoRNAs?
+2. What are the differences between snRNAs and snoRNAs in their primary functions?

 snRNAs: snRNAs are key components of the spliceosome, where they catalyze the splicing of pre-mRNA transcripts by removing introns and joining exons together.
 They participate in both major and minor spliceosome complexes, ensuring accurate mRNA processing.